turkan03/Guess-number-name/README.md

 # Guess-number-game
-Game whare you need guess a number.
+Game where you need guess a number.